 If you wanted a printed version of any of our most recent issues we have a selection of back issues to choose from in our online store.

-Rod is the Group Reviews editor for Digital Camera World and across Future's entire photography portfolio, with decades of experience with cameras of all kinds.
-Previously he has been technique editor on N-Photo, Head of Testing for the photography division and Camera Channel editor on TechRadar.
+Rod is an independent photography journalist and editor, and a long-standing Digital Camera World contributor, having previously worked as DCW's Group Reviews editor.
+Before that he has been technique editor on N-Photo, Head of Testing for the photography division and Camera Channel editor on TechRadar, as well as contributing to many other publications.
 He has been writing about photography technique, photo editing and digital cameras since they first appeared, and before that began his career writing about film photography.
 He has used and reviewed practically every interchangeable lens camera launched in the past 20 years, from entry-level DSLRs to medium format cameras, together with lenses, tripods, gimbals, light meters, camera bags and more.
+Rod has his own camera gear blog at fotovolo.com but also writes about photo-editing applications and techniques at lifeafterphotoshop.com